-The cement and mineral industries all have production processes that involve fusion: rotary kiln, shaft kiln, industrial electric furnace, etc. NEU has all of the necessary know-how to support your projects, thanks to its multiple product items.
+The cement and mineral industries all have production processes that involve fusion: rotary kiln, shaft kiln, industrial electric furnace, etc. NEU-JKF has all of the necessary know-how to support your projects, thanks to its multiple product items.

 Fabric filters are working at flue gas temperatures of up to max.
 240°C.